 Editorial Writing Style Rules

-Below are style rules on frequently used or misused terms common in this academic institution that should be followed in campus publications.
-For issues not addressed here, refer to the AP Stylebook for publications, including the web.
+These are style rules for frequently used or misused terms common in this academic institution that should be followed in campus publications.
+For issues not addressed here, refer to the Chicago Manual of Style for publications, including the web.

-- Periods should be used when abbreviating degree, i.e. B.A., Ph.D. – no spaces; when spelled out proper form is Bachelor of Arts, Master of Science, use apostrophes in constructions such as bachelor’s degree, master’s degree (always lower case in that usage).
+- Periods should be used when abbreviating degree, i.e. B.A., Ph.D. – no spaces; when spelled out, proper form is Bachelor of Arts, Master of Science, use apostrophes in constructions such as bachelor’s degree, master’s degree (always lower case in that usage).
 The only exception is in Glimpses, the class notes section of the Saint Mary’s magazine.

 - Lower case alma mater